Rybka: Internals

 Rybka is a closed-source program, but still some details have been revealed: Rybka uses a bitboard representation, and is an alpha-beta searcher with a relatively large aspiration window.
 It uses very aggressive pruning, leading to imbalanced search trees.
 The details of the evaluation function are unknown, but since version 2.3.1 it has included work by GM Larry Kaufman on material imbalances, much of which was worked out in a series of papers in the 1990s.

 Team

 Several members of the Rybka team are strong chess players: Vasik Rajlich, the main author of Rybka is an International Master (IM).
 GM Larry Kaufman is the 2008 Senior Chess World Champion, and from version 2.3 through version 3 was in primary charge of the evaluation function.
 Iweta Rajlich, Vasik Rajlich's wife and the main Rybka tester is a Women's GM (WGM) and IM.
 Jeroen Noomen (who used to work on Rebel) and Dagh Nielsen were the authors of its opening book – the latter is one of the world's top freestyle chess players.
 Both are now less active, and Jiri Dufek is in charge of the book.

 History

 Vasik Rajlich started working on his chess program at the beginning of 2003.
-The first Rybka beta was released on December 2, 2005.
+The first Rybka beta was released on December 5, 2005.

-The appearance of the free Rybka 1 beta and the first commercial version, Rybka 1 end of 2005 was a sensation, and Rybka soon became the dominating program leading rating lists by a huge margin.